 Both storage sites are in active use.
 Rockport Plant uses dry fly ash handling.
 Fly ash is stored in a lined landfill.

-In 2018, I&M continued its groundwater monitoring activities around Rockport Plant’s coal ash storage sites.
-We analyzed this data relative to EPA drinking water standards and/or with groundwater protection standards.
+Indiana Michigan Power continues groundwater monitoring activities around Rockport Plant’s coal ash storage sites.
+We analyze this data relative to EPA groundwater protection standards.

 Analysis of this data by an independent third party indicates that these coal ash storage sites are not impacting groundwater quality.